 Currently, the lighting market is rapidly changing from discharge lamp technology to LED technology, which is mercury free.
 This change mainly concerns the new installs market, i.e. new luminaires and lighting systems are now frequently based on LED technology.
-However, for the current installed base of luminaires and lighting systems operating with discharge lamps, a typical refurbishment cycle in shops and offices is on average 7 and 12 years respectively.
+However, for the current installed base of luminaires and lighting systems operating with discharge lamps, a typical refurbishment cycle in shops and offices is on average 7 to 12 years respectively.
 LEDs in many cases are not suitable drop-in replacements, as will be explained in 6.2.1, so the availability of suitable discharge lamps needs to be secured to prevent a forced, early refurbishment resulting in extra costs and environmental burden.

 Towards the development of possible alternatives, the LED technology developments are also addressing one-on-one replacements, but this will not result in a situation which would allow for full replacement of the current discharge lamps portfolio within the timeframe of the exemption.
+Below pictures shows LED based replacements for CFL circular lamps.